-As a Canadian artist, The Journey to Remembrance, was inspired by these many journeys; my own, my family, my community, my country and world events during the dark time of First World War.
-These soldiers embody the spirit of all those who fought and died for us.
-The soldiers are also symbolic of our remembering and gratitude for all of these freedoms that we often take for granted.
-The sky’s influenced by a line in the Ode to Remembrance poem, “At the going down of the sun and in the morning, we will remember them.”
-As the colour comes to life into the foreground, it is representative of the passage of time since WWI.
+As a Canadian artist, The Journey to Remembrance, was inspired by these many journeys: my own, my family, my community, my country and world events during the dark time of First World War.
+The three soldiers embody the spirit of all those who fought and died for us.
+They are also symbolic of our remembering and gratitude for all of these freedoms that we often take for granted.
+The sky is influenced by a line in the Ode to Remembrance poem, “At the going down of the sun and in the morning, we will remember them.”
+As the colour of the poppies come to life in the foreground, it is representative of the passage of time since WWI.

 During the ten months bringing the painting to completion, I reflected on my own journey of understanding that started off in place of naivety…going through the motions of wearing the poppy on Remembrance Day and flourishes into being emboldened as an artist to do more than simply wear a poppy.